Most B2B founder content sounds the same.

 The instinct to tighten and smooth is useful for clarity.
 When it starts removing the specific, the sharp, or the slightly uncomfortable, it is removing the voice.

 Content that accumulates real attention over time is content that sounds like it could only have come from one person.
-The first line of that content is what determines whether anyone reads far enough to hear the voice at all.
 Not because of a signature phrase or a consistent format, but because the way the ideas are built is specific to how that particular person thinks.

 The voice is in what you noticed first.

-Why does so much B2B LinkedIn content sound the same?
+Why does so much B2B founder content sound the same?

-Because most people are optimising for safety rather than distinctiveness.
+Because most people are optimizing for safety rather than distinctiveness.
 Content that sounds generically professional is unlikely to offend anyone or invite criticism.
 It is also unlikely to be remembered.
-The more specific and personal the content, the more risk there is of being wrong or disagreed with, and the more likely it is to actually mean something to the reader.
+The more specific and personal the content, the more likely it is to actually mean something to the reader.

-How do I find my voice on LinkedIn?
+How do I find my voice as a founder?

 Start by writing down what you actually think, not what you think you should say.
-Notice which observations you make in conversations that cause people to lean in or say "I had not thought about it that way."
+Notice which observations you make in conversations that cause people to lean in.
 Those observations are usually closer to your actual voice than the versions that end up in posts.

 Can you have a strong voice and still be professional?

 Yes.
 They are not in tension.
 Professional means credible and contextually appropriate.
 It does not mean cautious or generic.
-The most professionally credible accounts on LinkedIn are typically the ones with the most specific, committed takes, not the most diplomatic ones.
+The most credible founder accounts are typically the ones with the most specific, committed takes, not the most diplomatic ones.

 What if my opinions are not that strong?